PlanetKiF/kif.github.io/_posts/docs/2021-01-15-setting-up-the-server.md

 Notes

 * Your file system should be an ext4 file system as used in the linked text.
-* If after the `resize2fs` command the disk size seems not to be increased reboot the server and check again.
+* If after the `resize2fs` command the disk size seems not to be increased as expected reboot the server and check again.

 To reboot the server use

 	sudo shutdown -r now

 where now shuts down immediately and -r reboots the server.

+## Adding a swap file ##

+Our severs only has 1 GB of main memory.
+This currently is sufficient but with Linux there is the danger that the server crashes once it runs out of memory.

+To adress this problem we added a swap file of 1 GB size.
+This [link](https://linuxbeast.com/tutorials/aws/how-to-add-swap-space-on-ec2-ubuntu-18-04/) explains how to do this.

 ## Adding a permanent IP address ##